 Right before you really get into the World Showcase is Shimmering Sips – the home of all the desserts and mimosas.
 I didn’t try and mimosas but all of the desserts were calling my name.
-You should’ve seen the looks I got as I tried to photograph two ice cream dishes at the same time before they melted all over my hand.
+I’m excited that they didn’t get rid of the shimmering strawberry soft-serve!

 - Shimming Strawberry Soft-Serve in a waffle cone (VKF)

 - Banana Bread with mixed berry compote (plant-based)